steverozen/mSigHdp/README.md

 # mSigHdp

-The goal of mSigHdp is to do mutational signature extraction using hdp (Hierarchical Dirichlet Process).
+The goal of mSigHdp is mutational signature discovery using hierarchical Dirichlet process (HDP) mixture models. mSigHdp is only supported on Linux systems.

 ## Installation